htmgarcia/ES6/README.md

 In the code above, the first declaration of `isAdult` lives inside the conditional.
 This is what means "living inside a block".
 The second declaration is outside that block.

-# When to use Let and const?
+# When to use let and const?

 Similar to PHP: